BSB#3 – A Hard Box to Think Outside Of January 18, 2008Posted by bankshotblogger in Bank Shot Blogger, Business.

 BSB#2 – Striking the Set Piece December 29, 2007Posted by bankshotblogger in Bank Shot Blogger, Business.

-Tags: banking cartel, corporate incarceration, Fremont-Wayfarer, FW Diner, international bankers, military-industrial-congressional complex, speaking truth to power, subversive
+Tags: banking cartel, business fiction, corporate incarceration, Fremont-Wayfarer, FW Diner, international bankers, military-industrial-congressional complex, speaking truth to power, subversive

 1 comment so far